LuisCusihuaman/edu-demo-cognito/README.md

-# EDU DEMO COGNITO
+# DEMO COGNITO

-EDU DEMO COGNITO is a front-end interface designed for cognito demo.
+DEMO COGNITO is a front-end interface designed for cognito demo.
 This project is built using React, TypeScript, and Vite to ensure rapid development and a scalable architecture.

 ## 🌟 Features